ExtendJ/ExtendJ-Explorer/readme.txt

 }

 Ok, now this is what happends.
 Only Expr nodes with the name Right will be visible.
-The expr node must also contain all attributes listed whithin filter {} and contain the specified values.
+The expr node must also contain all attributes listed whithin filter {} and be set to the specified values.

 Each filter expression must contain one or two attribute names, and then a Boolean-, Integer-, String- or array value.
 Integer values can use the following operands: ==, <, >, <=, >=. z in this example must be one of the values specified in the array